Rapptz/discord.py/docs/ext/commands/extensions.rst

 .. note::

     Extension paths are ultimately similar to the import mechanism.
-What this means is that if there is a folder, then it must be dot-qualified.
-For example to load an extension in ``plugins/hello.py`` then we use the string ``plugins.hello``.
+This includes dot-qualifying files in subdirectories.
+For example, to load an extension in ``plugins/hello.py``, we use the string ``plugins.hello``.

 Reloading
 -----------

-The act of reloading an extension is actually quite simple -- it is as simple as unloading it and then reloading it.
+The act of reloading an extension is quite simple -- it is as simple as unloading and loading again:

 .. code-block:: python3

     >>> bot.unload_extension('hello')
     >>> bot.load_extension('hello')

-Once we remove and load the extension, any changes that we did will be applied upon load.
-This is useful if we want to add or remove functionality without restarting our bot.
+Once you remove and load the extension, any changes that made to the extension code will be applied.
+This is useful if you want to add or remove functionality without restarting our bot.

 Cleaning Up
 -------------

-Although rare, sometimes an extension needs to clean-up or know when it's being unloaded.
-For cases like these, there is another entry point named ``teardown`` which is similar to ``setup`` except called when the extension is unloaded.
+Although rare, sometimes an extension needs to run some clean-up code before unloading.
+For cases like these, there is another entry point named ``teardown`` which is similar to ``setup``, but called when the extension is *un*loaded.

 .. code-block:: python3
     :caption: basic_ext.py